Chinese Seminary Studies

 This agreement permits students from CIU and others who are qualified through registration via the CIU temporary student-application process to participate in four of SROM’s specialized courses for credit.

 Vox Bivium is a nine-month gap year school located in Travelers Rest, SC.
 It accepts high school graduates and college-age young adults who accept the quest to gain better clarity and understanding of who they are and what God has called them to do.
-Vox Bivium graduates may be eligible to receive up to 20 semester hours transfer credit to Columbia International University.
-Please see the University Registrar for details.
+Vox Bivium students enroll in CIU courses to earn credit toward a CIU bachelor’s degree.